Lighthouse Reef Atoll

 Lighthouse Reef, the most remote of all the atolls in Belize remains wild and unspoiled...

-and with over 20 world-renowned dive and snorkel sites, including the Blue Hole, Half Moon Wall and the Aquarium, Lighthouse Atoll is a must-visit destination.
-The coral reefs contained within the atoll's lagoon, harbour a remarkable 200 species of fish in a magical setting of changing reef types; including shallow reefs, ledges, shelves and drop offs.
-Each season as we discover new snorkel sites, Lighthouse is becoming our most exciting destination for snorkeling along the entire Mesoamerican reef system.
+And, with over 20 world-renowned dive and snorkel sites, including the Blue Hole, Half Moon Wall and the Aquarium, Lighthouse Atoll is a must-visit destination.
+The coral reefs that make Lighthouse one of our most exciting snorkeling destinations harbour a remarkable 200 species of fish in a magical setting of changing reef types, from shallow reefs and ledges to shelves and drop offs.

 Follow these links to our Lighthouse Reef trip pages to find how you can experience this jewel of backcountry coral reefs and cayes: